 Shopify + Custom Storefront

-For brands that want Shopify's ecommerce backbone with a custom frontend experience.
-Shopify's Storefront API lets you build a headless commerce setup where your frontend can be anything — Next.js, Astro, whatever serves your performance and design needs.
-Check out our Next.js development capabilities for how we approach this.
+This suits brands that want Shopify's ecommerce backbone with a custom frontend.
+Shopify's Storefront API lets you build a headless commerce setup.
+Your frontend can be anything: Next.js, Astro, or whatever fits your performance and design needs.
+Check out our Next.js development capabilities to see how we approach this.

 Headless Commerce with a Dedicated CMS

-Pairing a headless CMS (Sanity, Contentful, Storyblok) with a commerce backend (Shopify, Saleor, Medusa) gives you the design freedom Webflow offers plus the ecommerce depth it lacks.
-This is our bread and butter for headless CMS development.
+Pairing a headless CMS, such as Sanity, Contentful, or Storyblok, with a commerce backend like Shopify, Saleor, or Medusa gives you the design freedom Webflow offers plus the ecommerce depth it lacks.
+This is central to how we approach headless CMS development.

 Custom Builds on Modern Frameworks

-For brands with unique requirements, a custom build using Astro or Next.js with a headless commerce API often makes the most sense.
-You get full control over performance, SEO, and user experience without inheriting someone else's limitations.
+For brands with unique needs, a custom build using Astro or Next.js with a headless commerce API often makes the most sense.
+You get full control over performance, SEO, and user experience, without inheriting someone else's limits.

 The Hybrid Approach: Best Design + Real Commerce

-There's a middle path that some agencies champion: use Webflow for your marketing site and a separate platform for your store.
+There's a middle path some agencies champion: use Webflow for your marketing site and a separate platform for your store.
 Your homepage, about page, blog, and landing pages live in Webflow.
-Your /shop routes to Shopify via subdomain or reverse proxy.
+Your /shop routes to Shopify through a subdomain or reverse proxy.

 This sounds elegant in theory.
 In practice, it creates maintenance overhead and UX inconsistencies between the two experiences.
-The navigation, footer, cart icon — everything needs to stay in sync across two platforms.
-It works, but it's not the clean solution people pitch it as.
+The navigation, footer, and cart icon all need to stay in sync across two platforms.
+It works, but it's not the clean solution people claim it is.

-A better version of this hybrid approach?
-Use a headless CMS for your content and a headless commerce platform for your store, unified by a single modern frontend.
-One codebase, one deployment, one source of truth for design.
-That's what we build at Social Animal — if you're curious about the approach, our pricing page breaks down what these projects typically look like.
+A better version of this hybrid approach uses a headless CMS for your content and a headless commerce platform for your store.
+Both stay unified by a single modern frontend: one codebase, one deployment, one source of truth for design.
+That's the kind of build we do at Social Animal.
+If you're curious about the approach, our pricing page breaks down what these projects typically look like.

 Migration Paths: Getting Off Webflow Ecommerce

-If you're currently on Webflow ecommerce and feeling the pain, here's what migration typically looks like:
+If you're on Webflow ecommerce and feeling the pain, here's what migration typically looks like.

 Webflow → Shopify

-The most common migration path.
+This is the most common migration path.
 Export your products via CSV, set up your Shopify store, and redirect URLs.
-The painful part is recreating your design in Shopify's theme system, which will involve compromises unless you go headless.
+The painful part is recreating your design in Shopify's theme system.
+This involves compromises unless you go headless.

 Webflow → Headless Stack

-The bigger lift, but the better long-term investment for brands that care about their digital experience.
-Move your content to a headless CMS, connect to Shopify's Storefront API (or another commerce backend), and build a custom frontend.
+This is a bigger lift, but often a better long-term investment for brands that care about their digital experience.
+Move your content to a headless CMS.
+Connect to Shopify's Storefront API, or another commerce backend.
+Then build a custom frontend.

 What to Watch For